noi-techpark/odh-docs/source/glossary.rst

      In the tourism domain, this name refers to all the tags/filter that refer to data that have been validated by the Open Data Hub team.

+   Sensor
+     Within the |odh|\, a sensor is intended as a kind of `device` that gathers data and sends them to another device which stores them in a machine-readable format, used to exchange or publish them.
+Depending on the domain a sensor may collect environmental data in the mobility domain (like, e.g., temperature, humidity, pressure), but in the tourism domain a `sensor` can collect the guests in a hotel or the people attending at an event.
+In these cases, the `device` is usually a human (e.g., the hotel's receptionist and the organiser of the event), and the data are digitalised manually.